bhaskardatta/Atari-DQN/README.md

 - **Episodes 10000-15000**: Strategic play development (avg score: 1.5-2.0)
 - **Episodes 15000+**: Score optimization (avg score: 1.8+)

-## 🤝 Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - OpenAI Gym/Gymnasium for the Atari environment